qihao71/PubMed-dataset/README.md

 300 abstracts about "magnesium deficiency", "migraine attack" and "cancer" as keyword search from PubMed were randomly selected.
 A typical abstract contained roughly 8-10 sentences and the dataset contains approximately 3000 sentences.
 From these 300 abstracts, we construct the PubMed dataset by randomly selecting 600 sentences.
 These sentences were manually annotated by us and a biochemistry graduate student.
 1545 biomedical named entities were annotated, including protein, DNA, RNA, body part and cell type.
 To define whether a word is a biomedical entity, UMLS were used as a dictionary.
 996 relationships between these biomedical named entities were annotated.

+This new benchmark dataset is publicaly available for evaluating Named Entity Recognition task and relation extraction task.